tsedio/tsed-formio/README.md

 ## Features

-* Provide a forker of react-formio (@tsed/react-formio) wrapper with some improvment.
+* Provide an alternative of react-formio (@tsed/react-formio) wrapper with some improvment.
-* Provide a @tsed/tailwind-formio package to support tailwind Css framework with formio.
+* Provide a @tsed/tailwind-formio package to support tailwind CSS framework with formio.
 * Provide a lightweight redux utils packages.
 * Provide a storybook